 - 1. A thorough clean up and disinfection of storage facilities and any equipment that has been used to handle or transport potatoes.
 This means all equipment, tractors and trucks included.
-No exceptions.
-Simply allowing equipment and ventilation ducts to sit outside in freezing and/or hot weather will not kill the bacteria.
-They must be thoroughly cleaned and sanitized. - 2.
-Disinfection is a three-stage process and should adhere to the following guidelines:
+No exceptions. - 2.
+Disinfection is a three-stage process and should adhere to the following guidelines: - a.

-- a.
 Thoroughly clean up all potato debris, soil and other physical contaminants in the storages, on equipment and on the premises.
 In addition to basic tools like a broom and shovel, this step can and should include the use of steam or pressure washers. - b.
 Thoroughly wash all newly cleaned surfaces with hot water and detergent.
-The BRR organism can survive for long periods in dried deposits of contaminated potato sap or dried bacterial slime (biofilms) and the hot water and detergent wash will help to dissolve these reservoirs of bacterial contamination.
+The BRR organism can survive for long periods in dried deposits of contaminated potato sap or dried bacterial slime and the hot water and detergent wash will help to dissolve these reservoirs of bacterial contamination.
 The detergent wash actually begins the process of chemical disinfection.

-Thoroughly rinse all cleaned surfaces before disinfecting. - c.
+- c.
 Thoroughly apply a disinfectant solution to all surfaces and continue to apply the disinfectant, if necessary, until the surfaces being treating have been wet with the disinfectant solution for at least ten minutes. - 3.
 It may be necessary to partially dismantle some of the harvesting and handling equipment to properly disinfect items like rubber belts, rollers and other mechanical parts.
 Equipment and should be washed and new grease injected into fittings before a second wash is performed prior to disinfection. - 4.
 Porous surfaces such as wood or fabric are extremely difficult to properly disinfect.
 Wood should be replaced, preferably with a substitute material that can be more readily disinfected or, at the very least, painted over with high quality epoxy paint.